noahgomz/Growth_Analytics_Portfolio/Systems modeling/BuildMyCreditApp(BMCA)/README.md

 - Aggregates account-level attributes into global FICO-factor metrics
 - Prescribes optimal actions each month using proprietary prioritization logic
 - Simulates the effect of those actions on the profile, month by month
-- Outputs a ranked action plan with projected score trajectory
+- Outputs a ranked action plan with projected profile trajectory

 ---